From Pardons Canada to Record Suspensions

 Provided you do not have any further trouble with the law the record will remain inaccessible, just as if you had never been arrested to begin with.

-Once your pardon is granted you should never be required to reveal that you ever had a criminal record.
+Once your Canada pardons are granted you should never be required to reveal that you ever had a criminal record.
 Please note that there are some exceptions to this rule but for most people – those who are simply applying for work, or to volunteer, etc. – the record does not need to be disclosed.

 Am I Eligible?

 Pardon Eligibility begins after all court demands have been met.
-This means that all fines have been paid, jail time (if any) has been served, community service performed, etc. The Parole Board is very strict on this requirment.
-Once of the most common reasons for a pardon to be refused in unpaid fines.
+This means that all fines have been paid, jail time (if any) has been served, community service performed, etc. The Parole Board is very strict on this requirement.
+One of the most common reasons for a pardon to be refused in unpaid fines.